hashicorp/design-system/packages/components/HOW-TO-TEST-A-COMPONENT-IN-CLOUD-UI.md

 ### 5 - Cleanup

-Once done the testing, remember to remove the `dist` and `/declarations/` folders by deleting the commit, so the Git history remains clean.
+Once done with the testing, remember to remove the `/dist/` and `/declarations/` folders by deleting the commit, so the git history remains clean.

 ---